-If there is one vegetable most kids didn't like, it would have to be Brussels Sprouts.
-Thankfully as we get older our taste buds mature and with it, learn to enjoy (and love!) the taste of cruciferous vegetables like Brussel sprouts.
+If there is one vegetable most kids didn't like, it would have to be Brussels sprouts.
+Thankfully as we get older our taste buds mature and with it, learn to enjoy (and love!) the taste of cruciferous vegetables like Brussels sprouts.
+But it's not just the taste we love.
+It's the Brussels sprouts health benefits that have us reaching for this veggie.

 10 Brussels Sprouts Health Benefits

-These miniature cabbages are not only delicious (especially when they are roasted with olive oil as a side dish), but they are packed full of amazing health benefits like dietary fiber, vitamin A, vitamin K, vitamin C, vitamin b6, and free radicals.
+These miniature cabbages are not only delicious (especially when they are roasted crispy with olive oil as a side dish), but like other cruciferous vegetables, including kale, cauliflower and collard greens, they are packed full of amazing health benefits and important nutrients like dietary fiber, vitamin A, vitamin K, vitamin C, vitamin b6, and free radicals.
 These little greens have the power to fight heart disease, boost your immune system and even fight off your risk of cancer.

 1. They Help Prevent Diabetes